YiLi-2020/222/content/talk/com.md

 ---
-title: "Cocrystallization-like Strategy for the Codelivery of Hydrophobic and Hydrophilic Drugs in a Single Carrier-free Formulation"
+title: "Cocrystallization-like strategy for the codelivery of hydrophobic and hydrophilic drugs in a single carrier-free formulation"
 authors:
 - <u>**Yi Li**</u>
 - Chao Teng